-FRL has been explored as a mechanism for TO in Edge systems, emphasizing agent cooperation.
-However, most RL research in TO focuses on parallel RL, where agents act on independent environment replicas, not considering the uncertainty introduced by shared environments.
-In \cite{li23TOFRLMEC}, a multi-TO algorithm is developed that uses a Double Deep Q-Network (DDQN) and K-Nearest neighbors to obtain local offloading schemes.
-The agents then participate in training a global algorithm utilizing a weighted federated averaging algorithm.
-A unary outlier detection technique is used to manage stragglers.
-In \cite{CONSUL24WBANFRL}, an FRL-based model for frame aggregation and offloading Internet of Medical Things (IoMT) data to Edge Servers is proposed, that optimizes for energy consumption and latency A Hierarchical FRL algorithm I used to train models in Wireless Body Area Networks to minimize local energy consumption, with learned parameters offloaded to an edge server and aggregated at a central server.
+In \cite{CONSUL24WBANFRL}, a hierarchical FRL model is proposed for frame aggregation and offloading of Internet of Medical Things data, optimizing energy and latency by aggregating learned parameters from body‐area devices to edge and central servers.
 In \cite{Chen2022FederatedDRL} an FRL-based joint TO and resource allocation algorithm to minimize energy consumption on the IoT devices in the Network, considering a delay threshold and limited resources is proposed.
 The considered approach uses DDPG locally and a FedAvg~\cite{McMahanMooreRamageHampsonArcas2016} based algorithm for the global solution.
 In ~\cite{TangWong2022}, a binary TO algorithm for MEC systems is proposed, employing dueling and double DQN with LSTM to improve long-term cost estimation for delay-sensitive tasks.
-In \cite{Zang2022FederatedDRL}, a scenario with multiple agents in the same environment is considered, and FEDOR -- a Federated DRL framework for TO and resource allocation to maximize task processing is proposed.
+In \cite{Zang2022FederatedDRL}, a scenario with multiple agents in the same environment is considered, and FEDOR --- a Federated DRL framework for TO and resource allocation to maximize task processing is proposed.